xsolla/login-ue4-sdk/README.md

     1. Go to Projects and click **Create new project**.
     2. In setup mode, add **Project name** and click **Create**.
     3. Go to **Project settings > Integration settings** and check that **Tokenless integration** is disabled.
-6. Go to the [wiki](https://github.com/xsolla/store-ue4-sdk/wiki) to learn how to integrate Xsolla products using  **Xsolla Store SDK for Unreal Engine 4**.
+5. Go to the [wiki](https://github.com/xsolla/login-ue4-sdk/wiki) to learn how to integrate Xsolla products using  **Xsolla Login SDK for Unreal Engine 4**.